-- Standard bridge: the strings are fed through a hole and tied into a knot to secure them in place.
+- Tie-Bar: the strings are fed through a hole and tied into a knot to secure them in place

-- Slot bridge: the strings are tied into a ‘stop knot’ and then positioned in one of the bridges slots.
+- Slotted: the strings are tied into stop knots and positioned in the slots

 The saddle is a strip of material, placed on the side of the bridge that is nearest the soundhole.